lithops-cloud/lithops/docs/source/monitoring.rst

 **Resources are cleaned up on exit.** A message backend creates one queue, topic or list per executor, named after the executor id.
 It is created before the first function is invoked and deleted when the executor shuts down — when the ``with`` block ends, or on interpreter exit.
-A process killed hard enough to skip that leaves the resource behind, and it has to be removed by hand.
+A process killed hard enough to skip that leaves the resource behind.
+A RabbitMQ queue expires on its own after 24 hours; the others have to be removed by hand.

 **Nested executors work.** A function may create a ``FunctionExecutor`` of its own.
 Its call statuses reach every executor up the chain, so a client waiting on the outer job still sees the progress of the inner one.